karolfaltyn/to-do-list/README.md

 5. Open the `index.html` file in your preferred web browser.

+## Technologies Used

+- HTML
+- Sass
+- JavaScript

 ## License

 This project is licensed under the MIT License.